-We often faced challenges with our guitar amplifiers on stages and at practices.
-Our amps sat too low and the speaker dispersion was focused at our ankles making it difficult to achieve adequate volume and tone control.
-On hollow stages the vibrations coming through the floor would come through our amplifiers causing reverb tanks to bang and tubes to become microphonic.
-We could have used metal amp stands or milk crates as many guitarists do, but both looked cheap and flimsy to us and the milk crates didn’t solve the angle issue; we felt both were unsightly.
-We decided we wanted solid hardwood amp stands that would provide a stable foundation, isolate and decouple our amplifiers from floors, that tilted and raised our speaker cabinets to the proper angles and heights.
-We wanted them to look fantastic as well.
+When we would practice or play gigs, our amps sat too low and the speaker dispersion was focused at our ankles, making it difficult to achieve adequate volume and tone control.
+On hollow stages, the vibrations coming through the floor would come through our amplifiers causing reverb tanks to bang and tubes to become microphonic.
+We could have used metal amp stands or milk crates as many guitarists do, but both looked cheap and flimsy to us and the milk crates didn’t solve the angle issue.
+We decided we wanted solid, hardwood amp stands that would provide a stable foundation, that would isolate and decouple our amplifiers from the floor, and that tilted our speaker cabinets to the proper angle and raised them to the proper height…and we wanted them to look great.

-We quickly discovered that the hardwood amp stands we were looking for were simply nowhere to be found.
-It was then that we decided to design and build our own wooden amp stands from scratch, stands that met our criteria using solid hardwood.
-Thus Atlas Stand began, and we immediately recognized the limitless potential for amazing new amp stand designs.
-We built our initial prototype in 2010, since then we’ve built hundreds of hardwood amp stands, guitar stands, wall hangers, pedalboards, amp building/tech chassis stands, keyboard stands, trumpet stands, headphone stands, and even hardwood guitar picks for musicians from all over the world.
+We quickly discovered that the hardwood amp stands we sought were nowhere to be found.
+It was then that we decided to design and build our own.
+Thus, Atlas Stands began, and we immediately recognized the limitless potential for amazing new amp stand designs.
+We built our initial prototype in 2010, and since then we’ve built hundreds of hardwood amp stands for musicians all over the world.

 We design Atlas Stands to last for generations, and to be easily maintained.
 We’re sure you’ll love yours.